kcelebi/flight-analysis/README.md

 Note that the following packages are **absolutely required** as dependencies:
 - tqdm
-- selenium (make sure to update your [chromedriver](https://chromedriver.chromium.org)!)
+- selenium **(make sure to update your [ChromeDriver](https://chromedriver.chromium.org)!)**
+- pandas
-- json
+- numpy

-You can easily install this by running `pip install -r requirements.txt`.
+You can easily install this by running either installing the Python package `google-flight-analysis`:

+	pip install google-flight-analysis

+or forking/cloning this repository.
+Upon doing so, make sure to install the dependencies and update ChromeDriver to match your Google Chrome version.

+	pip install -r requirements.txt

-The main scraping function that makes up the backbone of most other functionalities is `scrape_data`.
-Note that the `cache` parameter refers to whether this output should be saved in a caching system.
-See further documentation on caching (to be available soon).
+The main scraping function that makes up the backbone of most other functionalities is `Scrape()`.
+It serves also as a data object, preserving the flight information as well as meta-data from your query.
+For Python package users, import as follows:

-	# Parameter documentation
-	# scrape_data(origin : str, destination : str, date_leave : str, date_return : str, cache : bool = False) -> dict
+	from google_flight_analysis.scrape import *

+For GitHub repository cloners, import as follows from the root of the repository:

+	from src.google_flight_analysis.scrape import *

+Here is some quick starter code to accomplish the basic tasks.
+Find more in the [documentation](https://kcelebi.github.io/flight-analysis/).

 	# Try to keep the dates in format YYYY-mm-dd

-	result = scrape_data('JFK', 'IST', '2022-05-20', '2022-06-10')
+	result = Scrape('JFK', 'IST', '2022-05-20', '2022-06-10') # obtain our scrape object

-	# Can also input list of date strings for date_leave and date_return

-	leave_dates = ['2022-05-20', '2022-05-21', '2022-05-22']
-	return_dates = ['2022-06-10', '2022-06-11', '2022-06-12']
-	range_result = scrape_data('JFK', 'IST', leave_dates, return_dates)
+	dataframe = result.data # outputs a Pandas DF with flight prices/info
+	origin = result.origin # 'JFK'
+	dest = result.dest # 'IST'
+	date_leave = result.date_leave # '2022-05-20'
+	date_return = result.date_return # '2022-06-10'

 ## Updates & New Features

+Performing a complete revamp of this package, including new addition to PyPI.
+Documentation is being updated frequently, contact for any questions.

 <!--